${\rm E}(3)$-Equivariant Actor-Critic Methods for Cooperative Multi-Agent Reinforcement Learning: Markov Games with Euclidean Symmetries

 \item Under rotations or reflections, all vectors in states, local actions, and observations are transformed according to their respective group representations.
 For example, the state transforms as $s=\{(\bvec{x}_v,\bvec{f}_v)\}_{v\in\mathcal{V}} ~\to_g~ s=\{(\bvec{D}_g^{\bvec{x}} \bvec{x}_v,\bvec{D}_g^{\bvec{f}} \bvec{f}_v)\}_{v\in\mathcal{V}} $ where $\bvec{D}_g^{\bvec{x}}$ and $\bvec{D}_g^{\bvec{f}}$ are the representation matrices of $g\in {\rm O}(3)$ for the vector spaces of $\bvec{x}_v$ and $\bvec{f}_v$, respectively. \end{enumerate} \end{definition}

 In essence, Definition \ref{definition:E(3)-symmetric MGs} requires the states and observations to be represented as 3D point clouds with the entities being the points with corresponding features, which are transformed according to Euclidean symmetries that are intuitively just changes of the reference frames.
 The actions can be understood as features associated with the subset of agents that also are transformed accordingly.
-In the example of Cooperative Navigation, the point feature vector for an entity $v\in\mathcal{V}$ include its entity type to differentiate from agent vs landmark, which in our experiments is represented by a one-hot vector of two classes, $\bvec{f}_v\in\R^2$; the local action of agent $i\in\mathcal{N}$ includes its velocity, $\bvec{a}^i=\bvec{v}_i\in\mathcal{A}^i=\R^3$ with dummy $z$ values.
+In the example of Cooperative Navigation, the point feature vector for an entity $v\in\mathcal{V}$ includes its entity type to differentiate from agent vs landmark, which in our experiments is represented by a one-hot vector of two classes, $\bvec{f}_v\in\R^2$; the action of agent $i\in\mathcal{N}$ includes its velocity, $\bvec{a}^i=\bvec{v}_i\in\mathcal{A}^i=\R^3$ with dummy $z$ values.

-\textbf{Examples of ${\rm E}(3)$-symmetric MGs.} Besides Cooperative Navigation, all other scenarios in MPE are examples of ${\rm E}(3)$-symmetric MGs.
-Further, by Definition \ref{definition:E(3)-symmetric MGs}, any MG involving multiple entities interacting in a 2D/3D space is ${\rm E}(3)$-symmetric.
-Another example is StarCraft Multi-Agent Challenge (SMAC), also a popular MARL benchmark involving two competing teams of StarCraft units in a 2D space.
-We give more details and more examples in the appendix.
+\textbf{Examples of ${\rm E}(3)$-symmetric MGs.} Besides Cooperative Navigation, all other scenarios in MPE are ${\rm E}(3)$-symmetric.
+Further, by Definition \ref{definition:E(3)-symmetric MGs}, any MG involving multiple entities interacting in a 2D/3D space is ${\rm E}(3)$-symmetric, which includes many real-world applications that are grounded in physical words, such as multi-robot systems, video games, materials design, etc. Two other domains in our experiments that exhibit ${\rm E}(3)$-symmetric are the continuous control tasks in DeepMind Control Suite and game scenarios in StarCraft Multi-Agent Challenge, both being popular MARL benchmarks, with more details presented with our experiments.
+We give more examples of ${\rm E}(3)$-symmetric MGs in the appendix.